 DSI strives to build strong, long-term partnerships with all its suppliers.
 As a responsible and sustainable company, we prioritize partnerships with local suppliers wherever possible, allowing us to support local economic development, resilience, and value creation.
-In 2023, 12 % of our suppliers were local based on the Project locations.
-The impact is due to slowdown in operations and focus on the restructuring plan.
+In 2022, 3.5% of our suppliers were local.
+The impact is due to slow-down in operations and focus on the restructuring plan.